Will ICP harm my baby?

 There is also a suggestion that very high bile acids may impact on the production of lung surfactant in the fetus, which could result in something called ‘bile acid pneumonia’.
 This in turn increases the risk of admission to the neonatal unit for oxygen therapy (see Zecca 2004).

 The most feared complication associated with ICP is stillbirth.
-Several studies have reported that stillbirth is more common in ICP than in uncomplicated pregnancies, but the reason for this is not clear – although as we have previously mentioned, Ovadia et al 2019 link it to high bile acid levels.
+Several studies have reported that stillbirth is more common in ICP than in uncomplicated pregnancies, and the most recent research from Ovadia et al 2019 links it to high bile acid levels.